tatwik-sai/tatwik-sai/README.md

 ### Skills
 * Automation Using Python
-* Cross-platform app development.
+* Cross-platform app development - Kivy.
-* Game Development
+* Web Scrapping.
 * An Interested learner in hacking.
 * A Decent experience with Python.
-* Worked with Tensorflow, Pytorch, Sklearn e.t.c
+* Some basic projects with Tensorflow, Pytorch e.t.c

 ___

-### Courses I'm  Taking:
+### Exploring:
-1. Natural Language Processing with Python.
+1. Data Analytics with Python.
 2. Artificial Intelligence Search Methods for Problem Solving.
-3. Deep Q-Learning.
+3. Reinforcement Learning.

 ___